-For all the positive developments in Musical Theater during the Forties and Fifties, the era was far from perfect.
-Theater snobs like to imagine these decades (particularly the Fifties) as some kind of theoretically perfect alternative to the … [Continue reading]
+For all these positive developments, this era was far from perfect.
+Theater snobs like to imagine these decades (particularly the Fifties) as some kind of theoretically perfect alternative to the supposed tawdriness of modern Broadway, to the point … [Continue reading]

 - « Previous Page